Multiple reboots without error message

 Thanks for your help and have a nice day.

-#3 Updated by Jim Pingle almost 2 years ago
+#3 Updated by Jim Pingle about 2 years ago

 That's going to be out of our hands then.
 Try to reproduce it on a plain FreeBSD system but it's probably an incompatibility between FreeBSD and your BIOS/Hardware.
 Nothing we can do for that, but if it is in FreeBSD, you can submit a report to them if you can get it to crash on a plain FreeBSD 11 system.

-#4 Updated by Philipp Haefelfinger almost 2 years ago
+#4 Updated by Philipp Haefelfinger about 2 years ago

 I checked the freebsd bugreports and found a similar issue but with an amd system.
 I added a comment there so here is the backlink.